nodejs/node/doc/api/deprecations.md

 been mutable by user code making it impossible to rely on.
 The ability to change the value has been deprecated and will be disabled in the future.

-### DEP0150: Folder index for "type": "module"
+### DEP0XXX: Main index lookup and extension searching

 <!-- YAML
 changes:
   - version: REPLACEME
     pr-url: https://github.com/nodejs/node/pull/36918
-    description: Runtime deprecation.
+    description: Documentation-only deprecation.
 -->

 Type: Documentation (supports [`--pending-deprecation`][])

-Previously, `index.js` lookup would apply for `require('pkg')` even for packages with a `"type": "module"` field in their package.json
+Previously, `index.js` and extension searching lookups would apply to `import 'pkg'` main entry point resolution, even when resolving ES modules.

-With this deprecation, all packages with `"type": "module"` require an explicit `"exports"` field entry point to resolve for the main.
+With this deprecation, all ES module main entry point resolutions require an explicit `"exports"` or `"main"` entry with the exact file extension.

 [Legacy URL API]: url.md#url_legacy_url_api